tarwn/lessthandot-hugo/blogs/content/posts/2016-01-08-duplicating-lessthandot-on-a-vagrant-vm.md

   * Install MySQL
       * `yum -y install mysql-server`
       * `service mysqld start`
-  * Secure MySQL – run the “secure-mysql.sh” script (below), passing the configured root password from the conf file
+  * Secure MySQL – run the "secure-mysql.sh" script (below), passing the configured root password from the conf file
   * Create the website database user from passed configs
   * Restore MySQL Backups
       * unzip the database backup from /vagrant/vagrant_data to the local user directory